cisco/mindmeld/source/userguide/kb.rst

 QuestionAnswerer without Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Search operations of QuestionAnswerer are by default backed by Elasticsearch.
-While it is recommended to use the Elasticsearch based for QuestionAnswerer, it might not always be feasible to use it due to some or the other constraints.
-In such cases, one can easily use a non-Elasticsearch backend by setting `"model_type": "native"` in the ``QUESTION_ANSWERER_CONFIG`` as follows.
+While it is recommended to use the Elasticsearch based QuestionAnswerer, it might not always be feasible to use it due to various constraints.
+In such cases, one can easily disable Elasticsearch and perform the search natively by setting `"model_type": "native"` in the ``QUESTION_ANSWERER_CONFIG`` as follows.

 .. code-block:: python